You’d think that elite services like Gmail or Yahoo Mail would protect their users’ emails. However, email security leaves a lot to be desired.

 Hushmail offers many options for businesses and non-profits.
 It also allows you to create secure web forms with a drag-and-drop creator.
 It’s part of what makes it very attractive for health professionals that want a HIPAA-compliant email account.

-- Supports IMAP and POP, meaning email soft compatibility
+Supports IMAP and POP, meaning it’s more compatible with email software

 Belgium has strict data protection laws, which places this in a good jurisdiction.
 However, Mailfence complies with user identification requests from Belgian courts.
 It serves the statistics of requests received and fulfilled and provides a warrant canary.